dotnet/aspnetcore/docs/BuildFromSource.md

 This repository is large.
 Look for `build.cmd`/`.sh` scripts in subfolders.
 These scripts can be used to invoke build and test on a smaller set of projects.

+#### Known issue: not every subfolder has a build.cmd script

+We'll be adding more.
+See https://github.com/aspnet/AspNetCore/issues/4247.

 #### Build properties

 Additional properties can be added as an argument in the form `/property:$name=$value`, or `/p:$name=$value` for short.
 For example: